 How Old Was Mary When She Had Jesus?

 The Virgin Mary, who served as the mother of Jesus on Earth, is known for her spiritual maturity.
 She inspires many people through her example of faith and trust in God.
 In art, Mother Mary is often portrayed as a fully grown woman.
-But how old was Mary when she had Jesus, really?
-Mary was actually a young teen when she gave birth to Jesus, historians believe.
+But how old was Mary when she had Jesus?
+Historians believe Mary was a young teen when she gave birth to Jesus.
 Just how young?
-Historians agree that Mary was most likely between 12 and 14 years old when Jesus was born.
+Let's look at some evidence for the age of the Virgin Mary when she gave birth to Jesus Christ.

 As an adolescent, Mary said “yes” to a call from God with a purpose beyond what she ever could have imagined.
-Mary didn’t let her youth stop her from boldly moving forward into the plans God had for her life.
+Mary didn’t let her youth stop her from boldly moving forward into God's plans for her life.
 By learning Mary’s story, you can discover how to respond well when God calls you to take action in your own life.

 Background on Mary's Life and Calling

-Mary grew up during the first century in a Jewish family that loved God.
+Mary grew up in a Jewish family that loved God during the first century.
 Her parents, Joachim and Anne, took Mary to a temple to dedicate her to God when she was 3 years old.
 They raised her in Galilee, which was then part of the ancient Roman Empire and is now part of the nation of Israel.
 Once she reached adolescence, Mary became engaged to be married, as was common in her culture at that time.
 She was already planning to wed Joseph, a devoutly faithful man, when God surprised her by sending the angel Gabriel to make an incredible announcement to her.
 Gabriel’s visit to Mary has come to be known as the Annunciation, which simply means “the announcement.”

 Luke 1:28-38 describes what happened: “The angel went to her and said, ‘Greetings, you who are highly favored!
 The Lord is with you.’
 Mary was greatly troubled at his words and wondered what kind of greeting this might be.
 But the angel said to her, ‘Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.’
 ‘How will this be,’ Mary asked the angel, ‘since I am a virgin?’
 The angel answered, ‘The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 Even Elizabeth your relative is going to have a child in her old age, and she who was said to be unable to conceive is in her sixth month.
 For no word from God will ever fail.’
 ‘I am the Lord’s servant,’ Mary answered.
 ‘May your word to me be fulfilled.’
 Then the angel left her.”